shijistar/enum-plus/README.md

   },
   { name: 'weekDays.name' }
 );
-WeekEnum.label(1); // Monday Or 星期一, depending on the current locale WeekEnum.named.Monday.label; // Monday Or 星期一, depending on the current locale WeekEnum.name; // Week Or 周, depending on the current locale
+WeekEnum.label(1); // Monday or 星期一, depending on the current locale WeekEnum.named.Monday.label; // Monday or 星期一, depending on the current locale WeekEnum.name; // Week or 周, depending on the current locale
 ```

 This plugin also supports custom i18next options, and even allows complete control over the `localize` method.
-For more details, please refer to the [plugin documentation](https://github.com/shijistar/enum-plus/tree/main/packages/plugin-i18next#plugin-options).
+Please refer to the [plugin documentation](https://github.com/shijistar/enum-plus/tree/main/packages/plugin-i18next#plugin-options) for more details.

 If you need to automatically update the UI after switching languages, this requires the capabilities of frameworks like React, Vue, or Angular.
 Please consider using plugins such as [@enum-plus/plugin-react](https://github.com/shijistar/enum-plus/tree/main/packages/plugin-react) or [@enum-plus/plugin-vue](https://github.com/shijistar/enum-plus/tree/main/packages/plugin-vue).